frankhlchi/frankhlchi.github.io/index.md

 ---

 ## **About Me**
 Hi!
-I'm a Ph.D. student of Computer Science at Rensselaer Polytechnic Institute (RPI) under the supervision of [Prof. Yao Ma](https://yaoma24.github.io/).
+I'm a Research Scientist at IBM Research (Yorktown Heights).
+I received my Ph.D. in Computer Science from Rensselaer Polytechnic Institute (RPI) under the supervision of [Prof. Yao Ma](https://yaoma24.github.io/).
 I received a bachelor's degree in Quantitative Business Analysis and Computer Science from the University of Sydney and a master's degree in Operations Research and Information Engineering from Cornell Tech, Cornell University.
 I also have work experience at Gap Inc., Cardinal Operations, and EY.

 - **Email**: [hc962@cornell.edu](mailto:hc962@cornell.edu)
 - **Google Scholar**: [View my publications](https://scholar.google.com/citations?user=Q8S5vXsAAAAJ&hl=en)